 On the fourth day I awoke to a commotion as Incandescent Hong swept my studiously arranged books and notes and brushes from the desk and into my pack like he was collecting garbage.

 I got up to protest but found my arms and legs were already tied up and my mouth was full of what I hoped was not another sock.
-Lightning Mao loomed over me while checking that my gag was tight enough.
+Volcanic Mao loomed over me while checking that my gag was tight enough.

 “Shut up,” he said.

 I hadn’t said anything.

 He made a fist and then there was nothing.

 A dull throbbing heat came to me out of the darkness.
 Then nausea.
 It was my pulse.

 I heard voices from a thousand miles away.
 Some yelling?
 Too muddled by distance to make out a word of it.
 Something tugged at my head and the darkness was replaced by a blinding white light.

 I groaned but it got stuck somewhere in my throat.
 Wait, was that a sock?
 I tried to cough.
 Nothing came out but it pounded in my head.
 There was an emptiness where the nausea had filled me and new information rushed in to replace it.